am0606/denon_player/README.md

 ```
 python radio.py yourfile.m3u
 ```
-kivy version consists of module 'main.py'.
-Handwritten list of radio stations should be created in 'radios' structure (list of dicts).
+kivy version consists of a single `main.py` module.
+List of radio stations is hardcoded in `radios` structure (list of dicts).

 ## How to build